 1. Food Cost Control in Restaurants

-You can control your restaurant’s Food Cost by following certain practices.
+Once you know your exact food cost percentage, you can control your restaurant’s Food Cost by following certain practices.
+These are:-

 (i) Menu Item Forecasting